UseTheHill/readme_generator/README.md

 ## Description
-idid
+Generate a professional README from your terminal.
+Answer the prompts and a README file will generate in the current directory with markdown syntax.

 ## Installation
-didi
+npm -i

 ## Usage
-didi
+tbd

 ## Credits
+tbd

 ## License
 Copyright & copy; Licensed under the MIT license.

 ## Contributing
-dii
+tbd

 ## Tests
-id
+tbd

 ## Questions
-Conact me at this.com with questions.
-You can submit a pull request or issue on GitHub [https://github.com/kayte](https://github.com/kayte).
+Conact me at kaytemcdonough@gmail.com with questions.
+You can submit a pull request or issue on GitHub [https://github.com/UseTheHill](https://github.com/UseTheHill).